Children's Zoo at Celebration Square

 Any baby tortoises hatched through this program will be released into their natural African habitat to help boost the wild population.

-- The Children's Zoo has participated in a Species Survival Plan (SSP), an AZA breeding program, for the Critically Endangered Cotton-top Tamarins since our accreditation in 2009.
+- The Children's Zoo is participating in THREE Species Survival Plans (SSP), an AZA breeding program, since our accreditation in 2009.

 - The Children's Zoo participates in Adopt-A-Highway along the I-675 corridor, preventing roadside waste from polluting the land and local watershed.